ashish-dahal/renewable-energy-community-prototype/README.md

 #### To run the docker containers, from the terminal:
 - From the root of the project, run `docker compose build`
 - Run `docker compose up`
+- The ML model for predictive-analytics-service can be downloaded from [here](https://drive.google.com/file/d/1BqNw37ZmCBRN_Y9FP4nulcVOi-4rikaN/view?usp=share_link).
+Place it on the predictive-analytics-service folder.

 #### Containers Description:
 - `mqtt-broker`: It allows publish-subscribe mechanism for data exchange through paho-mqtt python library.
 The mqtt topics are: